CasperH2O/3DControllerModels/README.md

 The following 3D models were based on earlier work from the following sources:
 - Playstation 4 DualSense by AHarmlessPotato on [Sketchfabb](https://sketchfab.com/3d-models/playstation-5-dualsense-878c1f882808477ab81c2fe86d5a3936)
 - Steamdeck by Valve on [Gitlab SteamOS](https://gitlab.steamos.cloud/SteamDeck/hardware)

+## Models availible

+3D models have been made in either [Blender](https://www.blender.org/) or [AutoDesk Fusion 360](https://www.autodesk.eu/products/fusion-360/overview?term=1-YEAR&tab=subscription).
+- 8Bit Do Lite 2
+- Ayaneo 2021
+- Ayaneo Air
+- Ayaneo Next
+- Machineke HG510
+- Nintenco N64
+- One X Player Mini
+- SteamDeck
+- Sony DualShock 4
+- Sony DualSense
+- Fisher Price Toy Controller
+- Xbox 360
+- Xbox One
+- ZDO Plus

+## How to, contribution guidelines

+Z Up
+Naming convention

+### Fusion 360

+Build up of model is done in such a way that it can be exported in seperate .obj files

+### Blender

+Exported using a bulk python tool